 - Information on any changes to your circumstances since the application which might make a difference to our decision.

-- Your signature.
-If someone is making a review request for you, you must sign the letter giving your agreement for the Review to proceed.
+- Your signature if you make your review request in writing.
+If you send it by email then it must be sent from an email address that is recognisable as your own.
+If someone is making a review request for you, you must sign the letter or confirm that the email has been sent on your behalf to give your agreement for the Review to proceed.

 Arrangements will be made for your case to be reviewed by a senior member of the Scottish Welfare Fund Team who was not involved in the original decision.
 The outcome of your review will be communicated in writing or by telephone: